5e3/CompoundFs/README.md

 rolled back.

 ### Two Phase Write-Operations
-A write-operation can consist of a first phase were any number of directory manipulations and file creation/append/delete or bulk-write operations can take place.
-The writer's changes are at first only visible for the writer itself while multiple readers still see the state of the file as it was before the beginning of the write operation.
+A write-operation consists of a first phase were any number of directory manipulations and file creation/append/delete or bulk-write operations can take place.
+Gigabytes of data can be written during this phase.
+The writer's changes are at first only visible to the writer itself while multiple readers still see the state of the file before the beginning of the write-operation.
-The end of the write-operation consists of a short commit-phase which makes all changes visible for everybody.
-During the commit-phase no readers can access the file.
+The end of the write-operation employs a short commit-phase which makes the entire write-operation visible.
+During the commit-phase the writer has exclusive access to the file and readers have to wait for the writer to complete.

 # General Organization